onionshare/onionshare/README.md

 OnionShare isn't properly packaged for Windows yet.
 This means you'll need to install Python 2.x yourself.
 [Download the latest 2.x version of python](https://www.python.org/downloads/) for your architecture and install it.
 Your python binary should be something like `C:\Python27\python.exe`.

 Since OnionShare is a command line program, and using it involves copying and pasting a URL from a command prompt window, it's less frusturating if you use the Windows PowerShell rather than the Command Prompt (in PowerShell, select text you want to copy and then right-click to copy it onto the clipboard).
 But you can use either.
-Open either PowerShell or a Command Prompt, cd to your onionshare folder, and run `python.exe onionshare.py` with the path to the file you want to share.
+Open either PowerShell or a Command Prompt, cd to your onionshare folder, and run `python.exe onionshare` with the path to the file you want to share.
 For example:

-    PS C:\Users\user\Desktop\onionshare> C:\Python27\python.exe onionshare.py C:\Users\user\Desktop\secrets.pdf
+    PS C:\Users\user\Desktop\onionshare> C:\Python27\python.exe onionshare C:\Users\user\Desktop\secrets.pdf
     Connecting to Tor ControlPort to set up hidden service on port 40867

     Give this URL to the person you're sending the file to: